- ACRONYMS

 - Behavioral and lifestyle therapy

-- Exercise - independent of weight loss, exercise has been shown to have a positive effect on OSA.
-In one small study, exercise improved the AHI and reduced oxygen desaturations in overweight patients with moderate to severe OSA.
+- Exercise - independent of weight loss, exercise has been shown to positively affect OSA.
+In one small study, exercise improved the AHI and reduced oxygen desaturations in overweight patients with moderate-to-severe OSA.
 [PMID 22131599]

-- Sleep positioning - some patients with OSA only have symptoms or have worsening of symptoms when they sleep in the supine position (on one's back).
+- Sleep positioning - some patients with OSA only have symptoms or symptom worsening when they sleep in the supine position (on one's back).
 Sleeping on one's side or prone (on one's stomach) may improve or alleviate OSA.
-Positional OSA should be documented in a laboratory-based polysomnography before therapy is initiated.
+Positional OSA should be documented with a laboratory-based polysomnography before therapy is initiated.
 A positional device (e.g. alarm, pillow, backpack, tennis ball) should be used to help maintain the nonsupine position.

-- Alcohol and CNS depressants - alcohol and drugs with CNS depressant activity (e.g. insomnia medications, opiates, benzodiazepines) may worsen OSA and should be avoided if possible [1,2,5,6]
+- Alcohol and CNS depressants - alcohol and CNS depressants (e.g. insomnia medications, opiates, benzodiazepines) may worsen OSA and should be avoided if possible [1,2,5,6]

 - Upper airway stimulation

-- In May 2014, the FDA approved the Inspire® Upper Airway Stimulation (UAS) device for the treatment of OSA.
-It is the first implantable device approved for the treatment of OSA.
-The device is comprised of a pulse generator that is implanted subcutaneously below the right clavicle.
-A sensor is placed in the fourth intercostal space and connected to the pulse generator.
-A stimulator is placed along the hypoglossal nerve just beneath the chin.
-The sensor detects when a breath is taken and it sends an impulse to the pulse generator.
-The pulse generator then sends a signal to the stimulator, and it stimulates the hypoglossal nerve.
-Stimulation of the hypoglossal nerve causes the tongue to move forward which helps to open the airway during inspiration (see Inspire website for more).
+- Overview - in May 2014, the FDA approved the Inspire® Upper Airway Stimulation (UAS) device, the first implantable treatment for OSA.
+The device is comprised of a pulse generator implanted subcutaneously below the right clavicle that is connected to a sensor in the fourth intercostal space and a lead stimulator that runs along the hypoglossal nerve beneath the chin.
+When the sensor detects a breath, it sends a signal to the pulse generator, which in turn, stimulates the hypoglossal nerve.
+Hypoglossal nerve stimulation moves the tongue forward, opening the airway during inspiration (see Inspire website for more).

 - eXciteOSA® tongue stimulator

-- The eXciteOSA® tongue stimulator is a device that is placed in the mouth for 20 minutes a day while the patient is awake.
-The stimulator causes the tongue muscle to contract, and over time, this strengthens the tongue and increases its resting tone which helps to hold the airway open at night.
-The device is worn once daily for 6 weeks straight, after which, it is used twice weekly.
-The device connects to a smartphone app that controls it.
+- Overview - the eXciteOSA® tongue stimulator is a device placed in the mouth for 20 minutes a day while the patient is awake.
+The stimulator causes the tongue muscle to contract, strengthening it over time and increasing its resting tone; this helps hold the airway open at night.
+The device, which is controlled by a smartphone app, is used once daily for 6 weeks straight, after which use is reduced to twice weekly.
 Side effects during use include excessive salivation (14%), tongue discomfort (10%), tooth filling sensitivity (4%), metallic taste and gagging sensation (4.29%), and tightness in the jaw (1.43%).
 The FDA authorized marketing of the device in 2021 for snoring and mild OSA. eXciteOSA® device website

-- Efficacy - A cohort study in 70 patients with sleep-disordered breathing found that the device reduced objective snoring time by 48% on average.
-In a subset of 38 patients with mild OSA, average AHI was reduced from 9.8 to 4.7/hour and the ODI was reduced from 7.8 to 4.3/hour.
+- Efficacy - A cohort study in 70 patients with sleep-disordered breathing found that it reduced average objective snoring time by 48%.
+In a subset of 38 patients with mild OSA, the average AHI was reduced from 9.8 to 4.7/hour, and the ODI declined from 7.8 to 4.3/hour.
 [PMID 33772397]

 - STUDIES